Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Material and methods

 \subsection{Persistence landscapes}

-As we have seen, persistence diagrams and barcodes are powerful tools for visualizing the results of the persistent homology.
-But one of the problems of these two representations is that the information they provide is not suitable to simple algebraic manipulations, i.e., we cannot sum two barcodes or even compute averages.
+As discussed, persistence diagrams and barcodes serve as powerful tools for visualizing the outcomes of persistent homology.
+However, one limitation of these representations is that the information they offer is not amenable to straightforward algebraic manipulations.
+In other words, adding two barcodes or computing averages is not a well-defined process.

-To correct this, Bubenik \cite{bubenikgradedandlandscapes,bubeniklandscapesstatistical,bubeniklandscapesproperties,bubeniklandscapestoolbox} created the \textit{landscape} functions related to a given persistence diagram $PD_i(X)$.
-This idea will allow us to translate persistence diagrams into collections of functions and, for example, compute the average between two persistence diagrams via its landscapes.

-Following \cite{bubeniklandscapesproperties}, we are going to present two definitions of landscapes, one, from the point of view of the persistence diagrams and the second one from the barcode side.
+In order to deal with this problem, there exist several vectorizations of the persistent diagrams (see \cite{mariajose_survey}).
+In particular, in this paper we will use the \textit{persistence landscapes}.
+Bubenik and collaborators \cite{bubenikgradedandlandscapes,bubeniklandscapesstatistical,bubeniklandscapesproperties,bubeniklandscapestoolbox} defined them as functions that encapsulate the information of a given persistent diagram $PD_i(X)$.